Needlecase

 A needlecase or needle case is a small, often decorative, holder for sewing needles.
 Early needlecases were usually small tubular containers of bone, wood, or bronze with tight-fitting stoppers, often designed to hang from a belt.
-Needlecases are sometimes called by the French name étui and are typically one of the tools attached to a chatelaine.
-A pin poppet is a similar container for pins, common in the 18th century.
+Needlecases are often components of an étui and are typically one of the tools attached to a chatelaine.A pin poppet is a similar container for pins, common in the 18th century.
+Bodkin cases, made for larger, thicker bodkin needles, were made in the 18th and early 19th centuries.